adityadhopade/interview_deck/docker_compose_trivia.md

 ![Alt text](image-14.png)

-## But how will Docker Compose managed the Load Balancing ?
+## But how will Docker Compose manage the Load Balancing?

-- We need tio create our Load Balancer from the scratch.
+- We need to create our Load Balancer from scratch.
-- For that we have configured our own nginx load balancer and have made changes in the nginx.conf file (By removing the default.conf from the orignal nginx LB)
+- For that we have configured our own nginx load balancer and have made changes in the nginx.conf file (By removing the default.conf from the original nginx LB)
-- Refering the docker file it looks like
+- Referring the docker file it looks like

 ```
 FROM nginx